 Searing steak in non stick?
 Totally possible.

-You already know that a non stick pan is the best tool for cooking delicate fish filets, omelets, and other stick-prone foods.
+You already know that a non stick pan is the best tool for cooking fish filets, omelets, and other delicate, stick-prone foods.
 But when it comes to getting a hard sear on foods like steak, pork chops, or other cuts of meat, you’ve probably been taught to reach for cast iron or carbon steel over non stick.
 And while these pans are unmatched in their ability to get—and stay—ripping hot, you don’t have to run out and buy one just for cooking the occasional steak (though we definitely recommend them for other types of cooking).

 Instead, we’re here to show you that you can cook an excellent steak in your trusty non stick—golden brown crust and all.
 Since searing in these pans isn’t exactly the same as searing in cast iron or carbon steel, there are a few things to know before you start.

 One of the main arguments you may have heard against searing in non stick cookware is that you’re not supposed to use it on high heat.
-This is only partially true: while subjecting your non stick to a super hot stove or oven on a regular basis can—and will—damage the PTFE coating, it’s fine to dial up the heat once in a while if your pan is designed to withstand high temperatures, like Made In’s.
+This is only partially true: while subjecting your non stick to a super hot stove or oven on a regular basis can—and will—damage the coating, it’s fine to dial up the heat once in a while if your pan is designed to withstand high temperatures, like ours.
 And, since a great steak is an occasional treat, you probably won’t need to do it very often.

-Rather than preheating an empty pan, as you would with cast iron, stainless steel, or carbon steel, you’ll want to add your thoroughly dry, tempered, and seasoned steak to a cold pan.
+Rather than preheating an empty pan, as you would with cast iron, stainless steel, or carbon steel, you’ll want to add your protein to a cold pan.

 We’d advise against using it for whole chickens or other large cuts, however—even if your pan is oven-safe, it’s not the best option for any meat that requires long periods of time over high heat, as this could shorten your pan’s lifespan.

-To help make searing in Non Stick even more fail-proof, here are a few other tips to keep in mind.
+To help make searing in non stick even more fail-proof, here are a few other tips to keep in mind.

 While this may not be an issue if you’re searing a single piece of meat, it’s important not to overcrowd your pan when cooking several cuts simultaneously.
-If you’re searing smaller cuts (like steak tips) or multiple whole steaks, make sure you leave plenty of extra room in the pan—since Non Stick doesn’t have the same heat retention as a cast iron or carbon steel skillet, overcrowding can lower the overall temperature of the pan and lead to uneven cooking.
+If you’re searing smaller cuts (like steak tips) or multiple whole steaks, make sure you leave plenty of extra room in the pan—since non stick doesn’t have the same heat retention as a cast iron or carbon steel skillet, overcrowding can lower the overall temperature of the pan and lead to uneven cooking.

 Not all non stick is created equal.
-High-quality Non Stick Cookware (like Made In’s chef-approved collection) has better heat retention, resulting in a more evenly cooked steak and better browning, as well as a much longer lifespan—ours lasts 70x longer than ceramic non stick on average.
+High-quality Non Stick Cookware (like our chef-approved collection) has better heat retention, resulting in a more evenly cooked steak and better browning, as well as a much longer lifespan—ours lasts 70x longer than ceramic non stick on average.

-Whether you’re motivated by easy clean-up or you just have the one skillet, let this be all the permission you need to try searing in Non Stick.
+Whether you’re motivated by easy clean-up or you just have the one skillet, let this be all the permission you need to try searing in non stick.
 Hopefully, this guide has convinced you that it’s possible to safely achieve Maillard perfection without a cast iron, stainless steel, or carbon steel pan.